 The department also offers a number of combined programs.

-By pursuing a degree in Biology you will be well prepared for direct entry into various careers within the life sciences field.
+Carleton Biology graduates are well prepared for direct entry into careers in the life sciences.
 Many of our students go on to careers as biological consultants, wildlife and resource managers, and teachers.
 Some work as research technologists in a wide range of government and industrial research laboratories.

 Graduates of any of our Honours programs are well qualified to go on to graduate studies.
 If you think that you may wish to pursue an advanced degree, you are encouraged to investigate graduate programs early in order to ensure that your program is suited to meet the relevant graduate-level requirements.